sabartheman/Projects_streaming/README.md

 Project_videostreaming

-This is just some of the code that I used to stream video from a weather balloon from ground to 95,000 ft.
+This Project is a rough summary of the Video Streaming system that was used in the MSGC Borealis 2015 Summer flights.
+The kit is incomplete and there are some works in progress.

-We used a Ubiquiti Rocket dish with Ubiquiti M5 modems on each side
+We used a Ubiquiti Rocket dish with Ubiquiti M5 modems on each side.
+The Rocket dish is set on top of a servo assembly that allows for a rotation of tilt and pan.
+We currently are polling a MySQL data base for gps addresses to track.
+The servo system was created by a previous Borealis member that has since moved on into industry.

-The pc side was set to static but I think dynamic will work with out too many problems.
-The main one is that if you want to streamout on the pc side to a computer somewhere you need to know your public IP address and make sure that you are using the right video transcoder.

-I used vlc player to do the network recieving and streaming.
-There are many different ways to stream but for a cheap video player that has a decent gui I found vlc to be the easiest.

-The video command shell just uses the Raspberry Pi's pi camera(not python) commands.

-The Raspberry Pi that streams from the balloon needs to have a static IP over the ethernet port (eth0) So that the Ubiquiti M5 can communicate with it.
-I set mine to 192.168.1.3, this allowed me to have a constant address in case I needed to restart the Pi in the flight.
+We stream the video to a website and have a connection to a wired ethernet connection.
+This requires a wireless adapter of some kind and also a network adapter that uses a ethernet (cat5 or cat7 doesn't matter) cable to communicate with the Ubiquiti Rocket M5 Dish array.

+We set up the main streaming pipeline through VLC media player.
+In one of the set up files ...... the method to setting up a stream to a ip is explained out in detail.

+To start the stream the we use a batch file to run a set of commands that are pre-defined on the Raspian operating system.
+A short example command is shown in the Create Video_streaming_pi_side

+Current I am using this set up to stream video from a high altitude balloon over wifi.
+The Ubiquiti Dish connects to the Ubiquiti node on the balloon.
+I need to know the address of the Pi when I set up the stream, so I set up the Raspberry Pi to have a static ip (there is a page of instructions for this.)